lih10-lgtm/DataViz_2026/README.md

 # Data Visualization for Social Scientists (Spring 2026)

-Here, you can find code for in-person tutorials, .pdfs for practice, as well as problem sets.
+Here, you can find code for in-person tutorials, datasets, as well as problem sets.

 ## About This Module